raynoppe/nextjs-supabase-boilerplate/README.md

 # Supabase Starter

+This is a fork from the original that had more holes in it than a Sieves.
+I am filling in the holes to get a true starter.

 This starter configures Supabase Auth to use cookies, making the user's session available throughout the entire Next.js app - Client Components, Server Components, Route Handlers, Server Actions and Middleware.

 ## Deploy your own